RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/sc/sc-5.1.md

 ---
 x-trestle-set-params:
-  sc-05.01_odp:
+  sc-5.1_prm_1:
     values:
-sort-id: sc-05.01
 x-trestle-global:
   sort-id: sc-05.01
 ---

-# sc-5.1 - \[System and Communications Protection\] Restrict Ability to Attack Other Systems
+# sc-5.1 - \[System and Communications Protection\] Restrict Internal Users

 ## Control Statement

+The information system restricts the ability of individuals to launch {{ insert: param, sc-5.1_prm_1 }} against other information systems.

+## Control Objective

+Determine if:

+- \[SC-5(1)[1]\] the organization defines denial of service attacks for which the information system is required to restrict the ability of individuals to launch such attacks against other information systems; and

-Restrict the ability of individuals to launch the following denial-of-service attacks against other systems: {{ insert: param, sc-05.01_odp }}.
+- \[SC-5(1)[2]\] the information system restricts the ability of individuals to launch organization-defined denial of service attacks against other information systems.

 ## Control guidance

-Restricting the ability of individuals to launch denial-of-service attacks requires the mechanisms commonly used for such attacks to be unavailable.
-Individuals of concern include hostile insiders or external adversaries who have breached or compromised the system and are using it to launch a denial-of-service attack.
-Organizations can restrict the ability of individuals to connect and transmit arbitrary information on the transport medium (i.e., wired networks, wireless networks, spoofed Internet protocol packets).
-Organizations can also limit the ability of individuals to use excessive system resources.
-Protection against individuals having the ability to launch denial-of-service attacks may be implemented on specific systems or boundary devices that prohibit egress to potential target systems.
+Restricting the ability of individuals to launch denial of service attacks requires that the mechanisms used for such attacks are unavailable.
+Individuals of concern can include, for example, hostile insiders or external adversaries that have successfully breached the information system and are using the system as a platform to launch cyber attacks on third parties.
+Organizations can restrict the ability of individuals to connect and transmit arbitrary information on the transport medium (i.e., network, wireless spectrum).
+Organizations can also limit the ability of individuals to use excessive information system resources.
+Protection against individuals having the ability to launch denial of service attacks may be implemented on specific information systems or on boundary devices prohibiting egress to potential target systems.

-## Control assessment-objective

-the ability of individuals to launch {{ insert: param, sc-05.01_odp }} against other systems is restricted.